tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## VI.
 Viewing error messages

 The console will display error meessages that will help you debug your code.
 Let's produce an error by attempting to change the value of the `answer` constant above.
 Add this line of code - `answer = 43;` - right before the closing &lt;script> tag, and then reload the page.
-You should see an error:
+You should see an error in the console:

 ![The JavaScript Console](_images/console-4.jpg)